Sabrina Flores

-Sabrina Inés Flores Grigoriu (born 31 January 1996) is an American-born Mexican footballer who plays as a defender for NJ/NY Gotham FC in the National Women's Soccer League (NWSL).
-She has played for the Mexico national team.
+Sabrina Inés Flores Grigoriu (born 31 January 1996) is a retired footballer who played as a defender.
+Born in the United States, she represents the Mexico national team.

 Personal life

 Born in Livingston, New Jersey to a Mexican father and a Romanian mother, Flores graduated from Livingston High School.
 Sabrina and her twin sister, Monica Flores, both attended and played for Notre Dame.

 While representing United States U-20, she faced her twin sister, who represented Mexico U-20, at the 2015 CONCACAF Women's U-20 Championship and the 2016 FIFA U-20 Women's World Cup.
-Her brother, Alex Flores, studies medicine at Wayne State University School of Medicine.